 Popeyes Village – have a bit of fun and be a kid again!

 I loved Popeye, and it was a surprise to me that they filmed it in Malta!
-We took a bus from Buġibba to Mellieħa which took about 20 minutes and we were transported to a whole new world – a place that only usually exist in my imagination.
+I took a bus from Buġibba to Mellieħa which took about 20 minutes and was transported to a whole new world – one of the best places in Malta that only usually exists in my imagination.

 Popeyes Village in Malta is not only for kids guys but also for adults who are kids inside.
-We had a blast while in there!
-I don’t even know if kids today knows Popeyes, but I wish they do.
+If you’re so it should be on your list of places to visit in Malta.
+I had a blast while there!
+I don’t even know if kids today know Popeyes, but I wish they do.

 Comino Island – where you can swim to clear blue waters of the blue lagoon

 The entire island is only 3.5 sq.km, sandwiched between Malta and Gozo and is uninhabited by anyone.
 You go there with a boat, but you’re not allowed to stay for the night unless you’re staying at the only functioning hotel in the island.
-We almost spent a night at Comino because we almost missed our boat!
+I almost spent a night at Comino because I almost missed the boat back!
 Fun times.
-Always.